Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-08-11-icbc-reservation.md

 * Add docstrings to the functions.
 * Break the long workflow into functions.
 * Figure out the bugs that could possibly mess up the workflow.
-* Wonder if it's possible to get it done without using Selenium, which is not effective.
+* Wonder if it's possible to get it done without using Selenium, which is not efficient.

 ```python
 # Python3